Stewmath/LynnaLab/README.md

 ### ...And much more

+- Chest editing
+- Tileset editor & cloner tools
+- Dungeon editor
+- Scratchpad window
+- Undo/redo functionality
+- Documentation for most objects

-LynnaLab is built on top of the
-[oracles disassembly](https://github.com/stewmath/oracles-disasm), making the entirety of the game's codebase available to modify as you please.
+On top of all of this, LynnaLab is built on top of the [oracles disassembly](https://github.com/stewmath/oracles-disasm), making the entirety of the game's codebase available to modify as you please.
 Custom events can be created using the game's native scripting language paired with assembly